Dutch head back to World Cup; playoffs for Turkey, Ukraine - WHIZ News

 The Netherlands failed to qualify for the 2018 World Cup despite being the beaten finalist in 2010 and reaching the semifinals four years later under then-coach Louis van Gaal.

-Now aged 70 and nursing a newly injured hip that kept him from the dugout, Van Gaal oversaw Tuesday’s win from a seat high up in the stands of the empty stadium in Rotterdam.
+Now back in charge aged 70 and nursing a newly injured hip that kept him from the dugout, Van Gaal oversaw Tuesday’s win from a seat high up in the stands of the empty stadium in Rotterdam.

 Entering the final 10 minutes, a Norway goal could have eliminated the Dutch completely.
 The tension was banished by Tottenham winger Steven Bergwijn scoring with a hard rising shot in the 84th.